DonDebonair/pelican-bootstrap3/README.md

 If you wish to use the inverse navbar from Bootstrap, set the flag `BOOTSTRAP_NAVBAR_INVERSE = True`

+### Related Posts

+Just enable the [related posts plugin](https://github.com/getpelican/pelican-plugins/tree/master/related_posts) and the theme will handle the rest.

 ### Favicon

 Set the `FAVICON` option in your pelicanconf.py.
 For example: `FAVICON = 'images/favicon.png'`